saurabh47/Data-structures-and-algorithms/leetcode/Readme.md

 Output: 6
 Explanation: [4,-1,2,1] has the largest sum = 6.
 ```
 ### [Problem 121.
 Best Time to Buy and Sell Stock](https://leetcode.com/problems/best-time-to-buy-and-sell-stock/)

+You are given an array prices where prices[i] is the price of a given stock on the ith day.

 ```
 Input: prices = [7,1,5,3,6,4]